ultrasupernew/sockrage/README.md

 ##Setting up server

-- Install NodeJS and NPM
+- Install `NodeJS` and `NPM`
-- Download / Clone Sockrage here
+- Download / Clone Sockrage from this repository
-- Edit config.js and set up your super admin password and running port
+- Edit `config.js` and set up your super admin password and running port
-- Run npm install in sudo mode
+- Run `npm install` in `sudo` mode
-- Run server with command "node server.js"
+- Run server with command `node server.js`
-- Open your web browser and go on http://"server address":"server port"
+- Open your web browser and go on `http://"server address":"server port"`
 - Create a project and assign references to this project.

 #####A reference is like a table in the database where you can push and get data.
 After your created this reference, you'll have to assign it to the SockRage javascript object on the client side (see below)

 ## Running Sockrage with Forever

-We recommend running Sockrage with Forever.
-Forever ensures Sockrage is always running anyway.
+We recommend running Sockrage with `forever`. `Forever` ensures Sockrage is always running anyway.

 ```
 npm install -g forever